-Parties wishing to propose a new science project must complete a Australian/eRosita_DE Project Proposal form and submit a to the eRosita_DE/Australian Collaboration Technical Secretary, Shona Madoc: [email protected].
+Parties wishing to propose a new science project must complete a Proposal Form.
+If you have any queries on this form, please contact the Australia/eROSITA_DE Technical Secretary, Kate Barnard: [email protected]

 Australian/eROSITA_DE Science Projects will be subject to an annual review to be performed by a Review Committee, appointed by the Management Committee and comprised of members of the eROSITA_DE consortium and AAL-appointed representatives.

-The PI of each science project will be required to complete a review template form and submit it for review.
+The PI of each science project will be required to complete an Annual Review form and submit it for review.
 The Review Committee will assess whether there are any issues regarding the progress of the project, specifically with regards to the project’s outputs to date, performance against Key Performance Indicators (KPIs), any newly proposed KPIs, and the timescale of the project.
 The Review Committee will provide feedback to the PI including any recommendations or concerns raised.

 The Review Committee will report to the Management Committee on the progress of each Australian/eROSITA_DE Science Project and provide recommendations regarding whether or not the project should continue.

 Removal of existing Australian/eROSITA_DE Science Project can occur at the conclusion of the project as designated in the project timeline, at the request of the project PI, or at the decision of the Management Committee.

 The Management Committee may decide to remove a project if:

 (a) the project has reached the end of the projected timeline and it is their considered view that additional activities will not produce sufficient additional outputs;

 (b) the project is significantly underperforming with respect to outputs and stated KPIs; or